 2. Cristiano Ronaldo

-Thus, its no surprise he also practices yoga and meditation and believes that they can help cope up physical strains resulting from long sessions playing football.
+Thus, its no surprise he also practices yoga and meditation and believes that they can help cope with physical strains resulting from long sessions playing football.

 3. Ryan Giggs